koerel/kareleeckelaert.be/content/books.md

 - [x] The Fabric of the Cosmos - Brian Greene
 - [x] The Subtle Art of Not Giving a Fuck - Mark Manson
 - [x] Black Holes & Time Warps - Kip Thorne
+- [x] Deskbound: Standing Up to a Sitting World - Kelly Starrett
+- [x] Gut: The Inside Story of Our Body’s Most Underrated Organ - Giulia Enders

 ## 2019